syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 ## Snap-to-objects

 The snap-to-object provides visual cues to assist with aligning and spacing diagram.
 A node can be snapped with its neighboring objects based on certain alignments (same size and same position).
-Such alignments are visually represented as smart guide lines, which are in circuit blue color and its color code is #83F6F0.
+Such alignments are visually represented as smart guide lines, which are in cyan shade color and its color code is #83F6F0.

 Refer to the members of [SnapToObject](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SnapToObject.html).